Can You Become A Doctor With A GED?

 The GED exam is scored on a 100 to 200 scale.
 There are four separate GED modules, and on each module, the passing score is 145.
 A score in the 145 to 164 range is the GED ‘High School Equivalency’ Score, the 165 to 174 range means ‘College Readiness,’ and the 175 to 200 scoring range means the student has attained ‘College Ready Plus up to 10 College Credits’ status.

-So becoming a doctor with a GED is quite possible, though it may be perhaps the unconventional way.
+So, becoming a doctor with a GED is quite possible, though it may be perhaps an unconventional way.
 If you’ve gone to a community college, then earned your undergrad degree, and subsequently transfer to medical school, they may or may not want to see your GED or high school records.

 That depends on the school and the prerequisite courses you took.
 Usually, the higher the institution ranks, the more likely they will be to take high school/GED records into consideration.